We don't know. Cases of COVID-19 are still high throughout the U.S., Bay Area included.

 PlaneTree Health Library's webpages will be updated regularly (in some cases, daily) with the latest accurate, verifiable, news you can use during this pandemic.

 If you feel sick and do not have health insurance at present, call your local county public health department or your usual source of health care for additional instructions for any screening or testing.

-If you don't have health insurance at present, or are going to lose it because you lost a job, you can sign up for it through Covered California (via the Affordable Care Act) though June 2020.
+If you are going to lose health insurance because you lost a job, you can sign up for it through Covered California (via the Affordable Care Act).

 The people in our communities who are immigrants to the U.S. may be reluctant to seek medical care if they are ill.
 The California Department of Public Health's has stated that "For families that are concerned about the "public charge" rule, immigration officials have confirmed that they will neither consider testing, treatment, nor preventative care related to COVID-19 as part of a public charge inadmissibility determination, even if provided or paid for by one or more public benefits considered under the rule including Medi-Cal."
-Please seek the care and help that you need!
+Please seek care and help when needed!

 Undocumented workers may qualify for Paid Family Leave in some circumstances, or for other relief funds.
 Legal Aid at Work has compiled a resource list for undocumented people during this pandemic.
 For more information and assistance, you can call (415) 864-8208 or (866)864-8208 (toll-free).